Get home bag backpack

 Work Gloves

 Lastly, a work glove is needed in the Level 1 get-home bag backpack.
-This can protect you from bruises or scratches and protect your hands from any weather conditions.
+This can protect you from bruises or scratches and your hands from weather conditions.

-If you are 12 hours away from home by foot, you need to equip yourself with level 2 items on your get-home bag backpack.
+If you are 12 hours away from home by foot, you must equip yourself with level 2 items on your get-home bag backpack.
 Here are some of it:

 Blanket

-You may stay for the night outdoors.
-Thus it would be best if you had a blanket to keep you warm during the cold night.
+You may spend the night outdoors.
+Thus, having a blanket to keep you warm during the cold night would be best.
 Blankets can also protect you from insects and other pests.
-You can try this Blanket Scarf Tartan Square Wrap, which is available in various designs and colors.
+You can try this Blanket Scarf Tartan Square Wrap in various designs and colors.

 Extra clothes